Board & Staff

-Peg Tomlinson-Poswall, president of California Food Literacy Center, is a food consultant, writer and activist, who is well known for her philanthropic work in Sacramento.
+Peg Tomlinson-Poswall, past president of California Food Literacy Center, is a food consultant, writer and activist, who is well known for her philanthropic work in Sacramento.
 In the 90s, Peg opened Food for Thought, an eclectic eatery that served simple yet delectable fare.
 For decades, Peg has combined food with community activism by hosting countless dinners to raise funds for nonprofits in Sacramento.
 Beyond fundraising, Peg has also brought people together to solve problems in the community.

 Food literacy is a passion for Peg because she is concerned with the unhealthy food that people are eating these days.
 She believes in educating children on food literacy, and thus making a difference in their lives.